 Confidence is a tricky thing.

-In most cases, it’s hard to get buy in this world without a bit of confidence.
+In most cases, it’s difficult to get buy in this world separate from a bit of confidence.

 At the same time, there is a fantastic line there as well.
-Too much or misplaced confidence can end up sabotaging fantastic intentions.
-For me, a recent HVAC experience proved that too much confidence can be overpriced.
-What I was entirely trying to do was to get the HVAC cooling back on & save the family a bit of cash.
-The a/c stopped blowing cooling air on a Saturday afternoon.
-Since it was the weekend, this would have cost us extra to have the HVAC supplier come out.
+Too much or misplaced confidence can end up sabotaging good intentions.
+For me, a recent Heating, Ventilation and A/C experience proved that too much confidence can be costly.
+What I was really trying to do was to get the Heating, Ventilation and A/C cooling back on and save the family a bit of cash.
+The air conditioner stopped blowing cooling air on a Monday afternoon.
+Since it was the weekend, this would have cost us extra to have the Heating, Ventilation and A/C worker come out.
 And of course, I don’t want to spend a dime that I don’t have to spend.
-So instead of calling the HVAC corporation, I chose to see if I could repair the a/c myself.
+So instead of calling the Heating, Ventilation and A/C corporation, I chose to see if I could fix the air conditioner myself.
 This is where the over confidence comes in.
-I’m pretty handy around the house & am mechanically inclined.
-But, a trained, certified HVAC supplier I’m not.
-Yet, this logic somehow escaped myself and others as I went online to diagnose the problem with the HVAC equipment.
+I’m pretty handy around the house and am mechanically inclined.
+But, a trained, certified Heating, Ventilation and A/C worker I’m not.
+Yet, this logic somehow escaped myself and others as I went online to diagnose the problem with the Heating, Ventilation and A/C equipment.
 It appeared to myself and others that I needed to recharge the refrigerant.
-So I went to the hardware store & bought the kit for that.
-What I didn’t have were the proper gauges in order to know when to stop filling the refrigerant.
-And that resulted in myself and others over filling the refrigerant which then cracked some important HVAC components.
-So not only did I have to pay for the weekend service charge, I had to replace expensive HVAC device as well.
+So I went to the hardware store and bought the kit for that.
+What I didn’t have were the proper gauges in order to believe when to stop filling the refrigerant.
+And that resulted in myself and others over filling the refrigerant which then cracked some important Heating, Ventilation and A/C components.
+So not only did I have to pay for the weekend service charge, I had to upgrade expensive Heating, Ventilation and A/C device as well.